Maghnie/docs/developers/api-documentation/guides-and-tutorials/tagging.md

 | **source** | string | query | no | The source of the tag assignment we filter for. | user |
 | **confirmed** | string | query | no | The confirmed status of the assignment.
 Either "true" \(correct assignment\), "false" \(incorrect assignment\) or "unconfirmed" \(unknown assignment\). | "true" |

-Let us now query all datapoints we assigned a location tag to which are confirmed.
+Let us now query for confirmation status all datapoints we assigned a location tag.
 Since we just confirmed the assignment before, we should get returned the just assigned tag to the datapoint.

 {% tabs %}
 {% tab title="Python" %}